jonperron/python-navitia-client/README.md

 ##  Additional questions

+* Are you affiliated with Navitia ?
+No. This is an unofficial wrapper for the Navitia.io APIs.

-* IS this client asynchronous ?
+* Is this client asynchronous ?
 No, and it is not planned to.
 If you want to add async support, feel free to contribute.

+* Is this client production ready ?
+Yes and no. For my own purpose, it is, but I cannot guarantee that everything will behave well.
+If you spot a bug, please open an issue in the repo.